microsoft/TypeScript-wiki/TypeScript-Editor-Support.md

 # CATS

-[CATS](https://github.com/jbaron/cats) - Code Assistant for TypeScript is an opensource Typescript development environment that runs on OSX, Windows and Linux.
+[Code Assistant for TypeScript (CATS)](https://github.com/jbaron/cats) -  is an open source TypeScript development environment that runs on OS X, Windows, and Linux.
 Since it is also written in TypeScript, it can be easily extended if required.

 # Eclipse